Tag

 Paramount Pictures

-Rear Window is often cited among Alfred Hitchcock‘s greatest works.
+Rear Window is often cited among ‘s greatest works.
 The 1954 film is centered on the voyeuristic L.B.
 “Jeff” Jefferies (James Stewart), who spends his time watching his neighbors across the courtyard while he’s confined in his apartment due to a broken leg.
 One day, his telephoto lens and binoculars capture something peculiar enough that it might be murder.

 Hitchcock’s groundbreaking movie puts the audience in the dark, as Jeff’s perspective becomes the viewer’s as well.
 As the protagonist tries to piece together the clues, suspense and curiosity build to enthralling levels, with the latter ironically serving as a criticism of Jeff and the audiences glued to the screen.
 Rear Window examines not just the human tendency to look, but to wish that something terrible would happen while looking.